JohnTheLearner/incubator-pinot/thirdeye/docker/README.md

 ## Run container

 Run a ThirdEye container using the below-specified [ephemeral ports](https://en.wikipedia.org/wiki/Ephemeral_port).
 This runs the UI and the admin portals from container ports `1426` and `1427` and provides to the host system on ports `51426` and `51427`, respectively.
-Host system ports can be changed to user needs, but the container ports are configured in the ThirdEye project.
+Host system ports can be changed to user needs, but the application ports are configured in the ThirdEye project.

 `docker run -it -p 51426:1426 -p 51427:1427 thirdeye`